6.1 Vital Signs: Ranges & Technique

 Respirations

-Count respirations without telling the resident — keep your fingers on the wrist as if still taking the pulse, because a resident who knows can change the pattern.
-Count the rise and fall of the chest.
-Report labored, noisy, or shallow breathing, bluish color, or inability to speak in full sentences.
+Count respirations without telling the resident — keep your fingers on the wrist as if still taking the pulse, because breathing is partly voluntary and an aware resident may speed up, slow down, or breathe more deeply.
+Count the rise and fall of the chest (one rise + one fall = one respiration) for a full 60 seconds on the skills test.
+Note depth, rhythm, and effort.
+Report labored, noisy, shallow, or very rapid breathing, bluish (cyanotic) color, or inability to speak in full sentences.

 Blood Pressure

-Place the cuff on the bare upper arm with the arm supported and relaxed.
-Never use an arm with an IV line, dialysis access (fistula/graft), injury or cast, or on the side of a mastectomy.
-Use the correct cuff size; a too-small cuff gives a falsely high reading.
+Place the cuff snugly on the bare upper arm about one inch above the elbow, arm supported at heart level.
+Never use an arm with an IV line, dialysis access (fistula or graft), injury, cast, paralysis, or on the side of a mastectomy.
+Use the correct cuff size — a too-small cuff reads falsely high.
+Deflate slowly at about 2-3 mmHg per second; the first clear tapping sound is systolic and the point the sound disappears is diastolic.

 Report Immediately When